 Monthly fee

 The other part of the price is the monthly or annual payments, which are meant to pay for the monitoring services.
-These will range from $19.95 to around $49.95, depending on the devices you choose and whether you want cellular service.
+These typically range from $19.95 to around $49.95, depending on the devices you choose and whether you want cellular service.
 Many companies offer discounts if you pay annually instead of monthly.

 Does Medicare cover medical alert systems?

-Unfortunately, medical alert systems are not usually covered by Medicare A and B since they are not considered medically necessary equipment under Federal law.
+Unfortunately, medical alert systems aren't usually covered by Medicare A and B since they are not considered medically necessary equipment under Federal law.
 However, Medicare Advantage plans, also known as Medicare Part C, might cover them, depending on the situation.
 Medicaid might also partially cover the cost of medical alert systems, but it depends on the state.

 How to choose a medical alert system